h0tbird/booddies/docs/bridge.md

 ##### Ephemeral bridge

-The system where you run `booddies` for the first time is a throwaway system. `booddies` will transfer itself into every hipervisor it deploys.
-However, it will only be activated in the first hipervisor (`kvm-1`).
+The system where you run `booddies` for the first time is a throwaway system. `booddies` will transfer itself into every hypervisor it deploys.
+However, it will only be activated in the first hypervisor (`kvm-1`).

 Find below a fast way to create a VLAN tagged bridge in your throwaway system: